-- 1. Describe any 6 suggestions to improve the Indian election system. - 2.
-Explain the sele'ction process of the Chief Election Commissioner of India and describe its major functions. - 3.
-Explain the various stages of India's election process. - 4.
-Highlight the salient features of India's election system. - 5.
-Electionrand democracy are two sides of a coin explaining this statement also explain the importance of elections in democracy.
+- 1. Describe any 6 suggestions to improve the Indian election system - 2.
+Explain the selection process of the Chief Election Commissioner of India and describe its main functions - 3.
+Explain the various stages of the election process in India. - 4.
+Highlight the main features of the electoral system of India. - 5.
+Elections and democracy are two sides of a coin, explaining this statement also explains the importance of elections in a democracy.